Buying and Paying

-All sales and other disposals of equipment must first be entered and approved in the Prime asset management module, receive approval, and be coordinated through the Facilities Resource Recover Program on the nature of the equipment or the disposal, either ORPA, EHS, both, or others may need to provide approval prior to disposal.
-The Office of the Controller reviews these and all other requests for disposal and approves or denies disposal.
+All sales and other disposals of equipment must first be entered and approved in the Prime Asset Management module, receive approval, and be coordinated through the Resource Recovery Program on the nature of the equipment or the disposal, EHS may need to provide approval prior to disposal.
+The Office of the Controller reviews these and all other requests and approves or denies disposals.

 The University owns the property title to all equipment unless specifically stated otherwise in the applicable sponsored award terms and conditions.

-Equipment purchased on sponsored funds cannot be sold, discarded, or transferred without consent of ORPA.
-ORPA will be notified of disposals when entered into the Prime asset management module and approve or deny the request for disposal.
-The Department may not dispose of capital equipment that was purchased with sponsored funds until approval is received from ORPA.
+The Controller's office will notify ORPA as needed for confirmation on certain disposals, transfers, etc. of equipment purchased on sponsored funds.
 Disposal of equipment involving the transfer to overseas locations, or to foreign persons in the United States, should be reviewed by ORPA for compliance with US government export control regulations.
 The federal sponsor routinely reserves the right to assume title to capital equipment that is purchased with federal funds through final close-out of the award.
 In rare cases, the sponsor may request title after the award has been closed.
 ORPA handles those requests on a case by case basis.